Learn how to use Objectives and Key Results (OKRs) to grow your business optimally by unifying your teams around common growth goals.

 OKRs were originally created at Intel by Andy Grove in the 70s, and pioneered by a number of companies such as LinkedIn and Twitter, and made famous by Google.

 You don’t need to be a tech startup to benefit from the OKR system.
-Today, OKRs are used by thousands of diverse organisations throughout the world, from tech companies like Netflix, to Government organisations like the US Marines.
+Today, OKRs are used by thousands of diverse organizations throughout the world, from tech companies like Netflix, to Government organizations like the US Marines.
 So whatever your business, consider the approach to be relevant to you and your business!

 What are OKRs?

-OKRs are an an operational framework used to connect the outputs of each individual and team in the organisation with the company’s strategic direction.
-If applied correctly, OKRs can transform an organisation’s efficiency and output by aligning them behind common corporate goals — in the present context, growth maximisation.
+OKRs are an operational framework used to connect the outputs of each individual and team in the organization with the company’s strategic direction.
+If applied correctly, OKRs can transform an organization’s efficiency and output by aligning them behind common corporate goals — in the present context, growth maximization.

 Objectives, which outline the direction in which you want to take or what you would like to accomplish.
-They should be unified throughout the organisation from the top and should cascade down throughout the organisation, grouping under common goals.
+They should be unified throughout the organization from the top and should cascade down throughout the organization, grouping under common goals.